 Joint venture debt is the liability of the joint venture and is typically secured by the joint venture property, which is non-recourse to us.
-As of December 31, 2008, we had loan guarantees and other guarantee obligations of \$71.9 million and \$6.6 million, respectively, to support our total \$6.6 billion share of joint venture mortgage and other indebtedness in the event the joint venture partnership defaults under the terms of the underlying arrangement.
+As of December 31, 2008, the Operating Partnership has loan guarantees and other guarantee obligations of \$71.9 million and \$6.6 million, respectively, to support our total \$6.6 billion share of joint venture mortgage and other indebtedness in the event the joint venture partnership defaults under the terms of the underlying arrangement.
 Mortgages which are guaranteed by us are secured by the property of the joint venture and that property could be sold in order to satisfy the outstanding obligation.

-(Dollars in thousands, except unit and per unit amounts and where indicated as in millions or billions)
+(Dollars in thousands, except share and per share amounts and where indicated as in millions or billions)